fazeelgm/UCB_ML_AI_PracticalApp_III/README.md

 Next, we prepared the data for modeling:

-1. The data was split into training and validation sets using an 80/20 split with stratification over the target `y`
+1. The data was split into training and validation sets using an 80/20 split with stratification over the target `y` to ensure the training and validation data was representative of the overall distribution
-2. From this point on, we use the same `random_state` for all data and models to reduce shuffling artifacts from run-to-run
+2. From this point on, we use the same `random_state=42` for all data and modeling to reduce shuffling artifacts from run-to-run
 3. The data was scaled using `StandardScaler` for the initial runs

 ## Model Development

 ### Baseline & Default Models

 Before we build our first model, we want to establish a baseline.
 We used the Scikit ML Library provided `DummyClassifier` with `strategy='uniform'` to make _untrained_ predictions with equal probability among the two possible classes: Successful and Unsuccessful, without taking any of the campaign features into account.
-As expected, the predictions from the DummyClassifier (Figure 4) are about as good as a coin toss, and this is the baseline score for our business use case!
+As expected, the predictions from the DummyClassifier (Figure 4) are about as good as a coin toss (50/50), and this is the baseline score for our business use case!

+#### Evaluation Metrics

-We next proceeded to benchmark the performance of the Logistic Regression, KNN algorithm, Decision Tree and SVM models by using the default settings of the models to fit and score each one:
+We next proceeded to benchmark the performance of the Logistic Regression, KNN algorithm, Decision Tree and SVM models by using the default settings of the models to fit and score each one using the following metrics:

+1. Accuracy: Proportion of correctly predicted instances (both positive and negative) out of the total instances in the dataset
+2. Precision: Proportion of positive predictions that are actually correct
+3. Recall: Proportion of actual positives that are correctly identified by the model
+4. F1-score: The harmonic mean of precision and recall, providing a single metric that balances both
+5. ROC-AUC score: The performance of a classifier across different threshold values
+6. Confusion Matrix: Summary of the prediction results by showing the counts of true positive (TP), true negative (TN), false positive (FP), and false negative (FN) classifications

 <table style="width:100%"><tr>
   <td width="100%"><em>Figure 4: Default Model Results</em><img src="images/table_models_defaults.png" border="0"/></td>